The following are examples of bid documents for procuring bread products:

 - Public notice required: Solicitation will need to be formally advertised in a newspaper.

-- Public opening required: Bids must be publically opened; bidder name and bid amount must be read aloud.
+- Public opening required: Bids must be publicly opened; bidder name and bid amount must be read aloud.

 Every SFA must develop and have written policies and procedures that: